-Martin has worked for most major publishers and a fair few small ones, during which time he has illustrated countless encyclopedias, reference books and textbooks.
+I’ve worked for most major publishers and a fair few small ones, during which time I’ve illustrated countless encyclopedias, reference and text books.

-Several years back, he was commissioned by Oxford University Press to illustrate the maps for a history series, ranging from Ancient Romans to WWII.
-Since then, maps have become a speciality.
-Martin Sanders is the main map artist for BBC History Magazine, and his maps have appeared in atlases, books and as posters worldwide.
+After being commissioned by Oxford University Press to illustrate the maps for a history series, ranging from Ancient Romans to WWII, maps became a speciality.
+For several years I was the main map artist for BBC History Magazine.
+My maps have appeared in atlases, books and as posters worldwide.

-He currently lives and works with his family in Somerset on the edge of a village amongst old cider orchards, green fields and mole hills.
-In his spare time Martin digs ponds , walks his dog, and recently much to his own surprise, has taken up sword fighting.
-Who knew you even could?
+I currently live and work with my family in Somerset on the edge of a village amongst old cider orchards, green fields and mole hills.